Flevy Management Insights Q&A

 It is licensed under CC BY 4.0.
 You're free to share and adapt with attribution.
 To cite this article, please use:

-Source: "What strategies do Lean Six Sigma Black Belts employ to ensure the sustainability of process improvements over time?," Flevy Management Insights, Joseph Robinson, 2026
+Source: "What Are 3 Key Lean Six Sigma Black Belt Strategies to Sustain Process Improvements?
+[Guide]," Flevy Management Insights, Joseph Robinson, 2026

 Read Customer Testimonials